 III.
 Services, Prices, Payment, Offset

-- The Hotel is obliged to hold ready the rooms booked by the Customer and to provide the other services agreed upon.
+- The Hotel is obliged to make available the rooms that the customer has reserved and to provide the services that have been agreed.

 IV.
 Cancellation by the Customer (Countermanding of Order, Cancellation)/Failure to use services provided by the Hotel